Info for schools and groups

 Higher level all-round qualifications are the General Certificate in Beekeeping Husbandry and the Advanced Certificate in Beekeeping Husbandry.

 Other Practical Assessments available are Microscopy Certificate and Show Judge.

 More information on the Modules, including Study Notes made available by Mid Bucks Beekeeping Association, is available here: Module Study Notes

 BeeCraft is a monthly journal that aims to provide the latest beekeeping ideas and scientific research for both beginners and seasoned apiarists.
 A 12 month subscription costs £27 for paper copies, £16 for the digital version.

 |Bees for Development promotes sustainable beekeeping for all enthusiasts.
 They produce a quarterly magazine ‘Beekeeping and Development‘ and have an online book store.||Bees

 In addition to the research sponsored by the National Bee Unit (see BeeBase above) these sites may be of interest:

 This excellent site run by Randy Oliver has copies of his articles from the American Bee Journal presenting the latest worldwide scientific research on bees and beekeeping.

 International co-ordination between national beekeeping societies is carried out by Apimondia.
-A world conference is organised every two years: in 2015 it will be in South Korea.
+A world conference is organised every two years.
 Many of the papers presented at their conferences are available on their web site.